 Watch the credits closely - one of the shots is of escape pods landing and more humans coming out.
 So they got back, eventually.

 You also have to consider that any people left behind would have disintegrated by the time of the movie.
 We know it's been at least 700 years, and the planet was so toxic that you required a gas mask/oxygen tank.
-And they couldn't support plant life.
+And the soil couldn't support plant life for that entire time.
 So, we know the air and ground were toxic, and we can surmise that the water was as well.
 No living thing could survive for long without radical adaptation or suffering horrific respiratory issues.
 Also, if the world was that toxic, it was probably capable of breaking down flesh and bone faster than normal.

-The Directive A113 recording implies that there were people left behind, such as CEO Shelby Forthright and some BnL personnel, presumably to oversee the cleanup work while everyone else was off in space.
+The Directive A113 recording implies that there were people left behind, such as ADO Shelby Forthright and some BnL personnel, presumably to oversee the clean-up work while everyone else was off in space.
 On the other hand, Forthright's ragged appearance and the sirens blaring in the video suggest that what's left of civilization was falling apart from all the toxicity.
-One has to wonder way became of all of them...
+One has to wonder what became of all of them...

 Shelby's final "let's get the heck out of here" implies that he has someplace to go.
 He may have just meant another building in some miserable company compound, but if you want to be optimistic, perhaps BnL had saved one last ship.

 In the "Operation Recolonize" message McCrea gets when EVE comes back positive, if you listen closely when Shelby says "And the Axiom will immediately navigate your return to Earth!", it sounds a lot like "Axiom" was inserted there later.
 This implies that there were other ships and the one base message was edited accordingly, otherwise "Axiom" wouldn't have such a different tone and inflection compared to the rest of the sentence.

 Word of God in the movie script confirms this, noting it as sounding like a bad edit.